Nezer-Ekunke/technical-writing/clnosorr6000409lccpc4bmbs.md

 * ## **Flex Containers**

     To use Flexbox, start by creating a flex container (often a div in HTML) that holds flex items.
-Below is an illustration of how to set a flex container using a div, and if you look in-depth you will also notice the flex items nested into the container.
+Below is an illustration of how to set a flex container using a div, and if you look in-depth, you will also notice the flex items nested into the container.

 ```xml